imagej/imagej.github.io/pages/Image_Expression_Parser.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:Image\_Expression\_Parser'
+{% include component-stats content=':sc.fiji:Image\_Expression\_Parser' %}{% include toc%}
-%}{% include toc %}

 ## Usage

 The plugin is located in {% include bc content='Process | Image Expression Parser'%}.

 This plugin parses arbitrary mathematical expressions and compute results using images as variables.
 For instance:

     ■ 2*A
     ■ A*(B+30)